MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 After creating at least one measure, you'll see a list of measures on the **Measures** page in Customer Insights.

 You'll find information about the measure type, the creator, creation date and time, last edit date and time, status (whether the measure is active, inactive, or failed), and last refresh date and time.
-When you select a measure from the list, you can see a preview of the measure output.
+When you select a measure from the list, you can see a preview of its output.

 To refresh all of your measures at the same time, select **Refresh all** without selecting a specific measure.